OIDC client (using a simple API)

 📘

-The list of well know URLs, such as the discovery URL and authorization endpoint are included at the link on the OIDC support page.
+The list of well know URLs, including the discovery URL and authorization endpoint, is available on the OIDC support page.

 🚧